 The transportation services that are provided to your child are a privilege and are not mandated by the State.
 Students will be held accountable for their behavior; therefore it is very important for you to review the rules of conduct with your child.

-- No use of profane language or obscene gestures.
+- No use of profane language, vulgar subject matter or obscene gestures.

-- Students shall not put any part of body out of bus window, or use unauthorized exits, or move out of seats while bus is in motion.
+- Students shall not put any part of body out of bus window, use unauthorized exits, or move out of seats while bus is in motion.
 Seatbelts must be properly fastened if the bus is so equipped.

 - Students shall not create excessive noise.

-- Students must follow proper bus stop procedures (lining up properly, no throwing any objects or playing in streets and respect for private property at bus stops, etc.).
+- Students must follow proper bus stop procedures (lining up properly, no throwing objects of playing in streets, respect for private property at bus stops, etc.)

 - No unauthorized opening, closing, or tampering of any kind with bus doors, controls, windows or emergency exits.

 - Students shall not damage or deface the bus.

 - No lighting of matches, cigarettes, smoking of any substance, or use of any tobacco product.

 - No throwing any object in, out of, or at the bus.

 - Students will not be allowed possession or consumption of food and/or beverage on the bus without prior approval of the driver.